 I was hooked, curious and questioning.
 What were these traditions?
-Why was there such a schism between the English-educated, medically-cared-for upper crust and the slum dwellers (many being migrants from Uttar Pradesh and Rajasthan), who functioned much more from ‘tradition’ and mostly used dais (midwives)?
-And what were the fundamentals of care-giving and ritual practice which facilitated the positive experiences these women were reporting?
+Why was there such a schism between the English-educated, medically-cared-for upper crust and the slum dwellers (many being migrants from Uttar Pradesh and Rajasthan), who functioned much more from ‘tradition’ and mostly used dais (midwives) for childbirth?
+And what were the fundamentals of caregiving and ritual practice which facilitated the positive experiences these women were reporting?
 I’ve spent the better part of 25 years trying to answer these questions.

 India is known globally for ancient and sophisticated mind-body and healing techniques such as yoga, meditation, herbal cures, Ayurveda and Unani.
 But when women and birth are involved, the ancient practices are not worth keeping, or so the propagandists would say!
 So in parallel with researching traditions, I also studied colonial history which explained the vast differences between the English-educated, elite attitudes and those of dais and their clientele.